Department of Biomedical Engineering

 552 Medical Device Design II (3).
 Device prototypes designed in the first course in series.
 Good manufacturing practices; process validation; FDA quality system regulations; design verification and validation; regulatory approval planning; and intellectual property protection.

-560 Medical Imaging II: X-Ray, CT, and Nuclear Medicine Systems (3).
+560 Medical Imaging: X-Ray, CT, and Nuclear Medicine Systems (3).
 Prerequisites, APPL 410, BIOS 550, and PHYS 128.
 Overview of medical imaging systems using ionizing radiation.
 Interaction of radiation with matter.
 Radiation production and detection.
 Radiography systems and applications.
 Tomography.
 PET and SPECT systems and applications.

 565 Biomedical Instrumentation I (4).
 Prerequisite, PHYS 351.
 Topics include basic electronic circuit design, analysis of medical instrumentation circuits, physiologic transducers (pressure, flow, bioelectric, temperate, and displacement).
 This course includes a laboratory where the student builds biomedical devices.
 Undergraduate students should enroll in APPL 465.